JonathanMagnan/ireviewapple.com/pages/documentations/ipads-applications.md

 The iPad will never replace a work laptop.
 However, it can be a helpful tool if accessorized with a **Keyboard & Stylus**.That said, the easiest way to improve and control your business with an iPad; would be when used with the right applications.

 A lot of advanced applications are available on the **Apple Store** that can help make your work life more efficient.
-When combined with a keyboard or a stylus, your iPad goes from being an excellent tablet to a powerful tool for business.
-Tablets are portable, affordable, and easy to use, and when paired with great accessories, iPads can be nearly as powerful as standard laptops but without the bulky frame.
+Once combined with a keyboard or a stylus, your iPad goes from being a brilliant tablet to a powerful tool for business.
+Not only that, but Tablets are not hard to carry, affordable, easy to use, and more reliable when paired with great accessories.

 ## SAP Analytics Cloud Roambi